 - Any other staff who will be involved in implementing and enforcing the reach code

 - Local developers and contractors

 Obtain a cost effectiveness study

 All reach codes must be shown to be cost effective.
 To be cost effective, the money saved from the reduced energy costs needs to be enough to cover the initial cost within a reasonable period of time.
 Cost effectiveness is usually demonstrated through a study prepared by a consultant.
-Local governments can use any study that applies to the climate zone in which the jurisdiction is located (click here to see a map of energy climate zones).
-All final approved cost effectiveness studies are posted on the California Energy Commission (CEC)’s website here.
+Local governments can use any study that applies to the climate zone in which the jurisdiction is located (click here to find out your climate zone).
 A cost-effectiveness study can be funded directly by a city, but most studies are developed under the auspices of the Statewide Investor Owned Utilities Codes and Standards Team (Statewide IOU Team) and funded by ratepayer funds.
+You can find the cost-effectiveness studies they have completed here or through their Cost Effectiveness Explorer here.
+You can also see what cost effectiveness studies other cities are using in the CEC docket log here.
 To request a cost effectiveness study from the Statewide IOU Team, please contact info@LocalEnergyCodes.com.
 If the Statewide IOU Team cannot accommodate a local government’s request, BayREN may be able to fund a cost-effectiveness study.
-Contact firstname.lastname@example.org for more information.
+Contact email@example.com for more information.

 Develop and draft an ordinance

 The cost-effectiveness study tells what measures may be legally required as part of a reach code, but the reach code ordinance itself still needs to be developed.
 Ordinances often include information on: